manishs06/GYMBUDDY-AI-GYM-trainer/AI_INTEGRATION_README.md

 ## 📄 License

-This project integrates with the [AI-Fitness-trainer](https://github.com/thillai-c/AI-Fitness-trainer.git) repository and follows the same licensing terms.
+This project provides comprehensive AI-powered fitness tracking with pose detection and exercise analysis.

 ## 🤝 Contributing